aaron5670/Flashcards-learning-platform/README.md

 # Dutch learning platform with flashcards
-A school project builded with React & Node.js.
+A school project build with React & Node.js.

 ## 🇳🇱 Everything from here is in Dutch
 ### Leden